 Automated scraping and monitoring

-Intent signal platforms like Rodz operate hundreds of specialized scrapers that continuously query public data sources:
+Intent signal platforms like Rodz run hundreds of specialized scrapers that continuously query public data sources:

 - Legal sources: company registers, official gazettes, legal announcements